 Part 1: Old Chinese Folding Books

 Many western folders believe that the book of Mai-ying Sung, best known as Maying Soong [席曼英, xímànyīng] or Maying Hsi Soong [宋席曼英, sòng xímànyīng] The Art of Chinese Paper Folding for Young and Old is the first book of Chinese paper folding.
-It was published 1948 by Harcourt, Brace and Co. in New York, later reissued in USA, England and Taiwan, and translated into Dutch as Chinees vouwboek (Amsterdam: Uitgeverij van Breda, 1949) and later into Spanish.
+It was published in 1948 by Harcourt, Brace and Co. in New York, later reissued in the USA, England and Taiwan, and translated into Dutch as Chinees vouwboek (Amsterdam: Uitgeverij van Breda, 1949) and later into Spanish.
 Our late friend and folding historian David Lister (1930-2013) wrote a very interesting article about Maying Soong and her book.
 You can read it here.

-After previous research on the Chinese language paper folding bibliography in the PaDoRe Archive (Weimar Germany), we discovered and largely collected around 100 books published before the Maying Soong book, and near 300 books from 1948 until today.
+After previous research on the Chinese language paper folding bibliography in the PaDoRe Archive (Badalona, Catalonia), we discovered and largely collected around 100 books published before the Maying Soong book, and near 300 books from 1948 until today.
 The political situation since 1949 in China undoubtedly didn’t help Western folders to find Chinese paper folding books, and therefore appreciate Chinese paper folding which would have been known about in general, but of which there were no specific details or information available.

 The first published books that we know of have their origins via the influence of the Froebelian pedagogy and the introduction of Kindergartens in China.
 Here we will comment about this process.